auth0/docs/articles/api-auth/tutorials/client-credentials.md

 For more information and details on how to do that refer to [Using Hooks with Client Credentials Grant](/api-auth/tutorials/client-credentials/customize-with-hooks).

 ## Verify the token

 Once your API receives a request with a Bearer Access Token, the first thing to do is to validate the token.
 This consists of a series of steps, and if any of these fails then the request _must_ be rejected.

 For details on the validations that should be performed by the API, refer to [Verify Access Tokens](/api-auth/tutorials/verify-access-token).
+You can find examples on how to do it in different platforms in the [Quickstarts for backend applications](/quickstart/backend).

 ## Sample application